bndtools/bnd/docs/_chapters/250-resolving.md

 A workspace setup with bnd will generally provide a good start.
 However, when you need to grandfather in a lot of bundles from Maven Central then it is likely that you will need to spend some time to augment these bundles.
 This can be a depressing task since you'll find out how messy the world is.
 However, experience shows that once the repository is resolvable, maintaining it has very little overhead.
 Better, it tends to signal probems very early in the development process.

-A good example of a curated repository is the [OSGi enRoute Distro](https://github.com/osgi/osgi.enroute/blob/master/osgi.enroute.pom.distro/augments.bndrun).
-If you're responsible for a repository it might help to take a good look at the `augments.bndrun` file.

 There are a number of (rudimentary) functions in the command line version of bnd that might be useful.
 Unfortunately, the commands currently assume an OSGi repository.

 ## Resolving against existing container

-The enroute model tends to guide you to resolve an executable.
-Meanwhile with openliberty, WebSphere Liberty, Karaf, Liferay, etc. you are deploying into an existing container which already has a lot of capabilities.
+With openliberty, WebSphere Liberty, Karaf, Liferay, etc. you are deploying into an existing container which already has a lot of capabilities.
 The crux of the issue becomes resolving only what you need to deploy.
 What you need at that point is a way to find out what the container already provides in a format which can be used during resolve time.

-Currently the way to do that is to create a __distro__ of the target container.
+Currently, the way to do that is to create a __distro__ of the target container.
 This __distro__ is a JAR file which provides all the capabilities that the target container provides at one point in time.
 It includes the capabilities of all currently installed bundles.
 It also contains all capabilities provided by the system bundle which may have been configured by framework properties.
 It is an aggregate view of all the capabilities available in the framework contained in a single JAR.

 ### How do you create a distro?